422 Bath Road

 Features & Attributes

 Kieffer Pear is blanketed in stunning clusters of white flowers with purple anthers along the branches in mid spring.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy pointy leaves turn an outstanding coppery-bronze in the fall.
 The fruits are showy gold pears with hints of chartreuse, which are carried in abundance from early to mid fall.

 This is a dense deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;